Chanel’s Brand Identity and Personality

 Disclaimer: This is not a sample of our professional work.
 The paper has been produced by a student.
 You can view samples of our work here.
 Opinions, suggestions, recommendations and results in this piece are those of the author and should not be taken as our company views.

-In a highly competitive market, various brands are concerned about obtaining a strong customer base this is due to the fact that homogeneity in the markets has made it difficult for the luxury brands to differentiate their products.
+In a highly competitive market, various brands are concerned about obtaining a strong customer base.
+This is due to the fact that homogeneity in the markets has made it difficult for luxury brands to differentiate their products.
 The contemporary world of the market proposes two major tools for effective brand management: brand identity and brand positioning.

-The former is related to the specification of the brand’s unique attributes and values and the latter posits the main communication mechanism through which the brand can be promoted in the market creating preference amongst the consumers.
+The former is related to the specification of the brand’s unique attributes and values.
+The latter posits the main communication mechanism through which the brand can be promoted in the market, creating consumer preference.
 The reason behind the significance of these aspects is that the effective strong identity and positioning.

 This essay aims to evaluate the brand identity and personality of Chanel and in addition, the evaluation of current promotional strategies of the brand for building brand equity will also be given.

 Figure 1: Brand Identity Framework

 Source: Baisya (2013)

 According to Schiffman et al. (2013), with the rise of a number of luxury products in the market, consumer behavior has also been changed with the change in their lifestyle.
 These significant changes have also been due to the stance taken by many famous brands for creating a strong brand identity and personality.
 Brand identity specifies the brand goal, which makes it different from other parallel brands within the one market segment.
 Baisya (2013) suggests that strong brand identity tends to resist change by tying to fixed parameters, namely brand physique, brand personality, culture values, relationship, customer reflection, and customer self-image.